Pir Gee

 As the digital landscape continues to evolve, Mobile-First Indexing is no longer a trend—it's the standard.
 Google’s mobile-first approach redefines how websites are ranked and discovered, making it absolutely essential for businesses, developers, and marketers to adapt.
 If your website doesn’t perform well on mobile, you're at risk of being left behind in the search rankings, no matter how good your desktop version is.

-This guide has walked you through the essential components of mobile-first success: understanding how Google crawls your content, implementing responsive design, optimizing for UX and Core Web Vitals, and embracing advanced SEO tactics like structured data and page speed enhancements.
+This guide has walked you through the essential components of mobile-first success: understanding how Google crawls your content, implementing responsive design, optimizing for UX and Core Web Vitals, and embracing advanced SEO tactics like structured data and page speed optimization.

 The bottom line?
 Your mobile site is now your primary website in the eyes of Google.